 Your loved ones receive their lump sum payout from the provider.
 They can use this payout to pay funeral costs, settle unpaid bills, or use it for any other purpose they choose.

 When you’re ready to compare over 50s life insurance it's worth knowing that not all policies are the same.
-While they share some core features, there are a few important differences between providers that could affect how suitable a policy is for you.
+While they share some core features, there are a few important differences between providers that could affect how well a policy suits you.
 Some of the main features to look out for are:

 Waiting period: There’s usually a waiting or qualifying period before your full over 50s payout is guaranteed.
 This varies between providers but is usually either one or two years.
 The shorter the waiting period, the sooner you're fully covered.
 If you pass away from natural causes during this time, your insurer will usually refund the premiums you've paid rather than pay out the full cover amount.